fullmetalbrackets/blog/src/pages/uses.md

 - #### Storage

-  500 GB HDD
+  1x 500 GB HDD
+  1x 750 GB HDD

 - #### Comment
-  A recent purchase, $45 refurbished on eBay and hasn't been expanded at all from how I got it.
-I only bought this to run Pi-Hole as a replace to an old, noisy laptop I've been running Pi-Hole off of for years.
-It also doubles as a dev server.
-I may slap on an external HDD and use it as a backup server too.
+  A recent purchase, $45 refurbished on eBay and hasn't been expanded at all from how I got it, except for adding an external HDD.
+I mainly bought this to run Pi-Hole as a replacement to an old, noisy laptop I've been running Pi-Hole off of for years.
+It also doubles as a dev server and backup server, I use rsync to periodically backup my photos and other important stuff from my NAS.

 <div id='tools' />